-Whether it focuses on breaking news, in-depth reporting, sports, or arts and entertainment coverage, journalism involves the art of storytelling.
-Our journalism major emphasizes telling stories with clarity and purpose, in a variety of media.
-Since the major is “complementary,” students pair it with a primary major in another area of interest—such as, but not limited to, political science or history.
+Whether focusing on breaking news, in-depth reporting, sports, or arts and entertainment, journalism involves the craft of storytelling.
+Anderson University’s journalism major emphasizes telling stories with clarity and purpose, in a variety of media.

 - Writing for the Media

 - Digital Production Techniques in Journalism and Public Relations

 - Communicating through Social Media

 Anderson University’s official student newspaper, the Andersonian, produces online news, feature stories, video newscasts, and audio pieces.
 The weekly newscast, sponsored by the Folgate Agency, features news and sports headlines and has led to national and statewide recognition through the College Media Association, the Indiana Collegiate Press Association, the Sports Video Group, and the Indiana chapter of the Society of Professional Journalists.
 Paid staff positions offer students a chance to develop their reporting, writing, editing, design, photography, leadership, and management skills.